 Different upscaling methods have little effect on regional and global temperature impact assessments.
-To assess climate impacts on global or country crop production, both process-based crop modeling approaches and statistical regressions need to be upscaled from locations to regions and then to the entire globe (28).
-For process-based crop models used in grid-based and point-based simulations, recent studies have suggested that a higher spatial resolution of input data improves model outputs by better representing critical spatial variability of climate impacts (29).
+To assess climate impacts on global or country crop production, both process- and statistical-based regressions crop modeling approaches need to be upscaled from locations to regions and then to the entire globe (28).
+For deterministic crop models used in grid- and point-based simulations, recent studies have suggested that a higher spatial resolution of input data improves model outputs by better representing critical spatial variability of climate impacts (29).
 However, some input information for regional or global simulations, such as cultivars and crop management, are often difficult to obtain (30).
 Low resolution input data often equates to a lower quality output.
 In the point-based simulations, a range of local information (e.g. local sowing dates, cultivar, anthesis and maturity date information) was used for the 30 locations selected to represent about 70% of current global wheat production, which was then upscaled via FAO statistics (7).
-Much less local information was available for each of the 0.5o × 0.5o grid cells which were aggregated to country and global scales in the grid-based simulations (8).
+Much less local information was available for each of the 0.5° × 0.5° grid cells, which were aggregated to country and global scales in the grid-based simulations (8).
 However, very similar estimated temperature impacts on relative yield changes were simulated with both approaches.
-This was surprising as Ewert, et al. (11) showed that scaling methods can add significant uncertainties to simulated outcomes.
+This was an unexpected result, since Ewert, et al. (11) showed that scaling methods can add significant uncertainties to simulated outcomes.
 Although uncertainties are known to be reduced with multi-model ensembles, these results might also indicate that the selected 30 locations in the point-based study (7) were indeed representative of agro-climatic variability of wheat growing conditions throughout the world.
-The results also suggest that global grid-based models, despite having limited local information, are on a par with point-based approaches, while providing greater coverage of regional heterogeneity.
+The results also suggest that global grid-based models, despite having limited local information, are on equivalent with point-based approaches, while providing greater coverage of regional heterogeneity.

 Advantages of validated methods to estimate impacts of temperature increase on wheat production.
 In the statistical regression methods, yield and weather data from different scales were used to obtain global and country-level temperature impacts.
 For example, both global (10) and country level yield data (9) were used to conduct global assessments, and both country-level yields and county (or similar) level yields were used for country assessments (e.g. for China, India, and USA).
 Generally, regressions with different spatial scales resulted in similar temperature impacts on yields.
 Compared with process-based crop models, statistical regression models are simpler and require less input information.
-However, other important growth factors which change with climate change, like increases in atmospheric CO2 concentrations or the combined effects of heat, water and nutrient stresses, all varying over the course of a crop growing cycle, are often not directly considered in statistical regression models.
+However, other important growth factors that are altered with climate change, such as increases in atmospheric CO2 concentrations or the combined effects of heat, water and nutrient stresses, all varying over the course of a crop growing cycle, are often not directly considered in statistical regression models.
 Some of these factors might also be confounded in a statistical regression analysis.
-While there have been attempts to include more factors in statistical impact methods (31), detailed process-based, dynamic crop simulation models may be more suitable to simulate the more complex climate change scenarios, beyond the single impact of temperature change.
+While there have been attempts to include more factors in statistical impact methods (31), detailed process-based, deterministic crop simulation models may be more suitable to simulate the more complex climate change scenarios, beyond the single impact of temperature change.
 However, process-based models, like statistical methods, still do not account for many other important factors required for holistic climate change impact assessment.
-Such factors include impacts from frost, pests, weeds, diseases, and floods, which are all likely to change under future climates.
+Such factors include impacts from frost, pests, weeds, diseases and floods, which are all likely to change under future climates.